appbaseio/Docs/src/Getting Started.md

 ```
 Now, the tweetRef vertex can also be accessed using the path /user/andy/tweeted.
 To retrieve a vertex reference at a given path, ``ns.v(path)`` is a handy method.

-## Step 5: Go real-time!
+## Step 5: Retrieving data, in real-time!

 Appbase supports retrieval of objects using realtime streams.
-We will now add listeners so that everytime a user vertex's property changes we are notified.
-Similarly we will add a listener for edge additions on the user vertex.
+We will now add listeners, which return existing data stored, and keeps returning new data as it keeps changing.
+Similarly we will add a listener for retrieving edges on the vertex.

 ```js
 userRef.on('properties', function(error, ref, userSnap) {